maquebax/maquebax.github.io/_posts/2020-10-13-Java Class Design.md

     while using a instanceof  B
         - object a has to be either sameclass,subclass or implements interface B
-        - the compiler allows an object of type to check against any interface but only the classes that are directly related.
+        - the compiler allows an object of type to check against any interface and only the classes that are directly related.

     Virtual Method Invocation
         is when method we call a method of subclass from object of superclass